isomerpages/moe-anchorgreenpri/_holistic-education/Student Development Team/Positive Education@ AGPS.md

 <i>We seek to nurture a caring and enabling environment where our Anchorlites cultivate positive emotions through practices that promote joy, graciousness, gratitude, a growth mindset and mindfulness.</i>
 </td><td>•  We adopt an Outward Mindset where we see others as people, consider and understand their needs, challenges and objectives, and work towards collective results (shared outcomes or goals).<br>
 •	 We create a caring and enabling school environment through the enactment of the 5 elements of creating a positive classroom environment.
+</td></tr><tr><td><b>Building Relationships</b><br>
+<i>We believe that every Anchorlite is a peer supporter committed to building positive relationships.
+By using positive language and fostering a caring classroom culture, we ensure that every student feels safe, respected, supported and valued.</i>
+</td><td>•  We cultivate a positive teacher-student relationship (TSR) to improve students’ behaviour, academic success and mental well-being. (e.g. We conduct "Let’s CHAT" sessions, FTGP, Circle Time).<br>
+•	We use positive teacher language to communicate with our students, helping to create a supportive and respectful learning environment.<br>
+•	We promote a positive peer-student relationship (PSR) where students learn to build social skills and strong bonds between them (e.g. STYR, BTS and ETYR activities).

 </td></tr></tbody></table>